-Streptomycin sulfate is often used together with penicillin and other agents to inhibit bacterial contamination in cell culture applications.
-It is recommended for use in molecular biology applications at 25-50μg/mL, in cell culture applications at 100 mg/L and in embryo culture at 50 mg/L.
+Streptomycin Sulfate is often used together with penicillin and other agents to inhibit bacterial contamination in cell culture applications.
+It is recommended for use in molecular biology at 25-50 μg/mL, in cell culture at 100 mg/L and in embryo culture at 50 mg/L.

 Streptomycin is a protein synthesis inhibitor that acts by binding to the 30S ribosomal subunit at the S12 protein thereby inducing a misreading of the genetic code, inhibiting the initiation of translation of DNA, which then results in death for a susceptible bacterium.
 Streptomycin has also shown activity as a miRNA inhibitor, that is capable of down-regulating miR-21, a miRNA that is overexpressed in a wide variety of cancers.

-Streptomycin sulfate is readily water-soluble (20 mg/ml) but of low solubility in organic solvents.
+Streptomycin Sulfate is readily water-soluble (20 mg/ml) but has low solubility in organic solvents.

 Streptomycin Sulfate conforms to United States Pharmacopeia standards.

 Streptomycin is commonly used for bacterial gene selection with the aadA resistance gene.
-Common working concentrations are between 50 – 100 µg⁄ml.
+Common working concentration is 50 – 100 µg⁄ml.

 Streptomycin can be used as a selective agent in several types of isolation media: